house9/discography-redwoodjs/docs/prisma-1-intro.md

 ## Database logging

-The instance of the prisma client that is used through out a Redwoodjs application is found in:
+The instance of the prisma client that is used throughout a Redwoodjs application is found in:

 `./api/src/lib/db.ts`

-If you are interested in inspecting the SQL Prisma generates you add custom logging:
+You can setup custom logging to inspect the SQL that Prisma generates:

 ```ts
 import { PrismaClient, Prisma } from '@prisma/client'